-Association between death and risk factors of age and CCI are shown in table 4 and was calculated using independent t-test with unequal variance.
-Association between death and treatment is also shown in table 4 and was considered based upon final antibiotic regimen used using fisher's exact test.
-Age and CCI were higher in the death in hospital group with CCI meeting statistical significance with a p value of 0.006 with the average CCI being 1.25 in those that survived and 5.5 in those that died.
-Given small numbers no significant association was found between interventions and death.
+The association between death and the risk factors of age and CCI is shown in Table 4 and was calculated using an independent t-test with unequal variance.
+The association between death and treatment is also shown in Table 4, and was considered based on the final antibiotic regimen used using Fisher's exact test.
+Age and CCI were significantly higher in the hospital death group (p = 0.006), with an average CCI of 1.25 in those who survived and 5.5 in those who died.
+Given the small sample size, no significant association was found between interventions and death.